andrebergvind/cyclistic-bike-share-analysis/README.md

 1. **Promote the long-term value of annual memberships during peak casual rider seasons**

-Launch targeted summer and weekend campaigns, the periods casual riders showcase highest frequency in use of the service.
+Launch targeted March to September, and weekend campaigns, the periods casual riders showcase highest increase in in use of the service.
 Emphasize how frequent casual riders could reduce overall ride costs and gain additional benefits by switching to annual memberships.
+For example how a one tim payment provides accessibility to bikes without having to worry about unlocking fees.

 2. **Offer limited-time incentives encouraging casual riders to transition into annual members**

 Provide incentives such as discounted first-year memberships and free trial periods for casual riders with high ride frequency or long-duration trips to lower the barrier toward membership conversion.
+The casual riders may need more incentives than just overall lower costs.
+By providing a trial or a discount, particularly during peaking period, they might be more susceptible and therefore commit.

 3. **Target casual riders directly at high-traffic recreational stations**

-In order to most effectively reach the targeted segment we should implement location-based marketing at parks, waterfronts, and tourist-heavy stations.
+In order to most effectively reach the targeted segment, we should implement location-based marketing at parks, waterfronts, and tourist-heavy stations.
+These are areas most commonly recorded for ride initiation, and may serve as the most efficient way to reach our target audience.
 Digital billboards and geo-fenced mobile app notifications could serve as efficient means to reach the targets.
+By leveraging the app, every time they open it to connect, a pop up could appear with an offer they can't refuse.

  ---